WilliwadelmaWisky/MusicPlayer/README.md

 <p align="right">(<a href="#music-player">back to top</a>)</p>

 ## Getting Started
-> [!IMPORTANT]
+> [!NOTE]
-> NOT READY TO BE USED YET!!!
+> The application is in usable state but there is currently no built jar file as the application is missing tests.

 ### Prerequisites
 - Install Java 21+

 ### Installation
-1. Download the application from releases.
+1. Download the desired version of the application from releases.
+A zip directory is downloaded
 2. Unzip the downloaded directory to a location of your choosing.
-The directory should contain `MusicPlayer-v0.0.1.jar` file (and some other files, license etc.), where the 1.0.0 is the version number and may wary.
+The directory contains `MusicPlayer-v0.1.0.jar` file (and some other files, license etc.), where the 0.1.0 is the version number and may wary.
-3. Run the `MusicPlayer-v0.0.1.jar` file by double-clicking, in case the double-click does not work run one of the commands below depending on your operating system.
+3. Run the `MusicPlayer-v0.1.0.jar` file either by double-clicking or by running the command below.

-> [!NOTE]
-> In some linux distributions there are some problems with `.mp3` files (at least on Debian based).
-You might want to consider converting the `.mp3` files to `.wav`.
+    ```sh
+    java -jar MusicPlayer-v0.1.0.jar
+    ```

 <p align="right">(<a href="#music-player">back to top</a>)</p>